py-vcon/py-vcon/py_vcon_server/README.md

 Example: "a:4,b"
 (defaults to: "")
   + **PLUGIN_PATHS** - comma separated list of absolute or relative path names from which to load plugin registrations ([filter_plugins](../README.md#adding-vcon-filter-plugins) or [vCon Processor](#extending-the-vcon-server)).
-You may also need to include these paths in your **PYTHONPATH** environment variable as well (which uses a colon separator).
 (defaults to: "")

 ## Installing and Configuring